Skip to content

 maximum

 Returns the largest element wrapped in Some, or None for an empty list.
-Requires a comparison function cmp where cmp a b = True means a is less than b.
+Uses the ambient Ord instance.

 aivi